Among mountains after Huy

 If you were a Ludobrik. . .

 We have sailed in Belgium for 3 days and spent the night in the cities of Liege, Statte and Namur.
 We have been through 9 locks.
-I have learned that in Belgium the lock rules are hardly practiced as literally as in Germany and the Netherlands.
+I have learned that in Belgium the lock rules are not as strictly observed as in Germany and the Netherlands.

 We no longer contact the lock guards before entering.
 After all, they only want to speak Flemish and French.
 Instead, we lay down just behind a river bed and follow into the lock as soon as possible.